dnlbowers/Vape-Store/README.md

 ### ***Site Aims***

 These days vaping has become a very popular and wide spread replacement for traditional cigarettes and therefore the possible product categories are vast.
 For some is has proved a way to stop smoking, for others it has become a hobby/lifestyle, and in some places it has even become a sport with organized cloud chasing competitions to judge who can make the biggest vapor clouds.

 The aim of this site is to act as the online presence for a fictional vape supply store, and to provide a simple and easy to use interface for customers to browse and purchase products.

 For the purpose of this project I will only be focusing on the few categories which are widely considered to be the core products in the vaping scene,  and any customer would expect to find in a store of this type.
 The exception to this would be sites that specialize in solely the production of e-liquid (e.g. [flavor art](https://flavourart.com/)) or vaping devices (e.g [SmokStore](https://www.smokstore.com/)).
-Since this site is designed to be the web presence of a physical shop, a variety of products is expected to assist people with their vaping needs.
+Since this site is designed to be the web presence of a physical shop, a variety of products is expected to assist people with their vaping needs and the admin panel will be leveraged with a user manual for the shop staff who will be managing the site sales during quieter periods in the shop.

 The minimum must have product categories for a shops in the genre are: -